NocturnalSolutions/KituraBook/2-routerrequest-routerresponse.md

 @discardableResult public func send(fileName: String) throws -> RouterResponse
 ```

-This book will not demonstrate these methods, but it might be handy to know they exists in the future.
+This book will not demonstrate these methods, but it might be handy to know they exist in the future.

 For those of you interested in using Kitura to build a REST API server, you might be glad to know that RouterResponse has many methods for sending JSON responses, including the following two for sending a response currently in the form of a Foundation JSON object and a [String: Any] dictionary, respectively: